International Travel Policy

 Marian University welcomes and supports student, faculty, and staff initiatives to establish and participate in international educational programs and experiences.

-- Many students, faculty, staff participate in international programming under the auspices of the university that may not be solely managed by the Study Abroad Program or Office of International Student Success and Global Engagement.
+- Many students, faculty, staff participate in international programming under the auspices of the university that may not be solely managed by Study Abroad, Global Engagement Office.

 - Some programs involving international travel include an academic for-credit component while some do not.
 Others, such as research, service-learning, mission trips, internships, clinical experience, and independent international study opportunities may or may not confer academic credit, depending on the specific program.

 - Regardless of the international program or activity you participate in, we consider all experiences abroad as valuable contributions toward meeting the university's mission and vision.
 International experiences contribute to the development of positive learning outcomes.

 To mitigate unnecessary health, safety, and security risks, maximize campus resources, minimize institutional risk, and leverage the expertise of international experts, formalization of study-abroad program partners is imperative.
 Such collaborations constitute a formal relationship between Marian University and all third-party stakeholders.

 To that end, Marian established an international travel policy in 2022 which speaks to matters of risk mitigation, student, faculty, and staff requirements before and during international travel in addition to duty-of-care information.

 Travel to certain foreign locations may be governed by export control laws.
 U.S. government regulations restrict some financial transactions and exchange with countries that are sanctioned.